cscvlab/UODFs/README.md

 - pandas
 - tensorboard

-To install the dependencies,first go to third_party to install pyngpmesh.(Libraries separated from instant-ngp)
+To install the dependencies, begin by navigating to the third_party directory and proceed to install pyngpmesh, which is a library separated from instant-ngp.
 ```
 cd third_party/ngpmesh
 pip install .